 Attending treatment at a facility that supports LGBTQ views and lifestyles is crucial to client success.
 Facilities that don’t will not feel welcoming to LGBTQ clients, and this will have a detrimental effect on treatment success.
 As a result, many will leave treatment before completing it.
 The journal of Substance Abuse and Misuse notes at least half of all individuals who enroll in outpatient treatment drop out before they even complete three months in rehab – a figure the Partnership for Drug-Free Kids strongly recommends as being the minimum length of treatment required for a good shot at a successful recovery.

 Therapy during treatment will focus on a lot more than substance abuse.
 Therapy should focus on all aspects of a person’s life, including any struggles related to transgender, bisexual, or gay identity.
 Therapy will also address repairing familial relationships and establishing individual identity.
 In addition, the peer relationships that clients can form during rehab are often lasting friendships.

 Since mental illness affects so many who abuse drugs, treatment for mental health issues in conjunction with substance abuse rehabilitation is crucial for recovery success.
 Medication management services may be needed for co-occurring mental health or medical issues, so it’s important to choose a facility that is equipped to offer these services, if needed.

 With all addiction treatment programs, it’s imperative that treatment is customized to meet the needs of the individual.
-For LGBT individuals, this means that treatment should be able to address issues that are specific to this community and the environment should be welcoming of people from all backgrounds.
+For LGBTQ individuals, this means that treatment should be able to address issues that are specific to this community and the environment should be welcoming of people from all backgrounds.